marianmeres/demino/README.md

 function handler(req: Request, info: Deno.ServeHandlerInfo, context: DeminoContext): any;
 ```

-Middlewares can be registered globally per app (via `use`), or locally per route handler.
+Middlewares can be registered globally per instance, or locally per route handler.

 ```typescript
 app.use(someGlobalMiddleware);
 app.get("/secret", authCheckMiddleware, handler);
 ```

 ## Context

 Each middleware receives a `DeminoContext` object which visibility and lifetime is limited
-to the scope and lifetime of the Deno's request handler.
+to the scope and lifetime of the request handler.

-It has few "system" props (eg `params` and `headers`) as well as the `locals` prop where
+It has `params` (router parsed params), `headers` (to be used in final response) and
-each middleware can read and write arbitrary data.
+`locals` props.
+The `locals` prop is where each middleware can read and write
+arbitrary data.

 ```typescript
 const app = demino('/articles');